JanakiramanAajr/AirBnb/README.md

 8. **Dashboard Creation:** Utilize Power BI or Tableau to create comprehensive dashboards combining various visualizations to present key insights from the analysis.

-## Evaluation Metrics

-- Modular code development
-- Maintainability and portability
-- Code maintenance on GitHub repository
-- Proper README documentation with project setup and execution instructions
-- Adherence to coding standards (PEP 8)
-- Creation of a demo/presentation video shared on LinkedIn

-## Getting Started

-1. Clone the repository: